 How To Make A Media Kit

 Now to create those media kits, there are a few options.
-We love Photoshop for this, but if you’re not comfortable in the program you can download our FREE blog media kits here that are simple to edit a word document.
+We love Canva for this, but if you’re not comfortable in the program you can download our FREE blog media kits here that are simple to edit a word document.
+These templates are exclusive resources to our TBS members.
 Not a member yet and want access to our library of resources?